SiddharthManoj/CourseCheck/README.md

 I'm currentl going through hell with my USC account because the web registration made me reset my pin and asked for an 8-character password, but the prompt only allows 6.
 Could someone see if the link I posted works without already being logged into Shibboleth? - WA

-#### Verify email is USC email and user has access to it

-Does it need to be a USC email?
-The user might want to use some other account.
-What are the disadvantages of disallowing non-USC emails?
-But definitely should add email verification. - WA

-I'm just thinking USC would probably not want anyone to log in and see information about their classes, even though anoyone could technically just access the Schedule of Classes API.
-In the future we could have verification through Shibboleth, which would expediate linking a user to a specific department's web registration page. - GO

-If they didn't want it exposed they would have authentication for the API, they're a big, reputable university.
-I'd say let's not cripple the site for this, but let's try to see if there's a way to authenticate users with Shibboleth at some point in the future. - WA

-#### Allow for password resets (could SendGrid be used to handle this and above?)
+I tried it without being logged in and was directed to the link I posted, which I don't know how to log in to.
+I just go through my.usc.edu. - GO

+#### Authenticate users with Shibboleth so we can link each class rectangle to the correct web reg. page

+#### Account management page for password resets, email changes, account deletion, etc.

-Might be doable using some SG API; otherwise we could just use a PHP script with the SGPHP stuff.
-We should have an account management page where you can manage email changes, password changes, account deletion - WA
+Might be doable using some SG API; otherwise we could just use a PHP script with the SGPHP stuff. - WA

 #### Customer support functionality through email or some other means

 Yeah, could just set up admin@coursecheck.me or webmaster@coursecheck.me.
 Would require setting up Postfix and Dovecot which I could do in the future. - WA

-#### ~~Enter key recognition for search bar (Will did it)~~
+As long as we all have access to it then we can all share the workload of handling user's emails. - GO

 #### Text message alerts instead of or in addition to email